Offset-official/Nautilus-One/OCU_MANUAL.md

 # Top Side Computing Manual

 This guide instructs the operational commands for the AUV.
-In the correct configuration all nodes except inference nodes are running on the AUV.
+In the current configuration all nodes except inference nodes are running on the AUV.

 ## Prerequisites